top of page

 We are meeting them with compassion, not deprivation.

 This work is tender.
 It asks so much of our hearts.
-But when we allow the body to guide us, when we stop forcing what it can no longer use, we give our patients what they deserve: a death held with gentleness, respect, and deep humanity.
+But when we allow the body to guide us, when we no longer force what it can no longer safely use, we give our patients what they deserve: a death held with gentleness, respect, and deep humanity.

 And that is the essence of the care we all strive to provide for the people in our care, and for the people we love.